AnujaGajaweera/minecraft-python/README.md

 _**Minecraft: Python Edition**_ is a project that strives to recreate each and every old Minecraft version in Python 3 using the **Pyglet** multimedia library and **Cython** for performance.

-The project is currently working on the Indev versions of Minecraft.
+The project has completed the Indev versions of Minecraft.
-The latest version is **Indev 20100218** as released on _**February 18, 2010**_.
+This version of Indev, the final one, is **Indev 20100223** as released on _**February 23, 2010**_.

-This version adds furnaces to the game, replacing the lava/fire smelting system.
+This version adds paintings to the game and makes wood logs drop as logs instead of planks.
-Flint and porkchops are also newly added in this version, mobs will now drop the same items as they would in Alpha.

-Features from previous Indev versions include the Indev mossy cobblestone spawn house, NBT level file saving, mobs and animals, farming, durable tools, armor, day and night cycle, difficulty, torches, advanced liquid spread, TNT explosives, chests, the main menu, workbench crafting, and soup.
+Features added in Indev include the wood spawn house, NBT level file saving, mobs and animals, farming, furnaces, durable tools, armor, day and night cycle, difficulty, torches, advanced liquid spread, TNT explosives, chests, the main menu, workbench crafting, porkchops, soup, and flint and steel.

-To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==20100219`.
+To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==20100223`.

-You can learn more about this version [on the Minecraft wiki.](https://minecraft.wiki/w/Java_Edition_Indev_20100219)
+You can learn more about this version [on the Minecraft wiki.](https://minecraft.wiki/w/Java_Edition_Indev_20100223)

 ### Organization